threedaymonk/lilypond-shamisen/README.md

 Some scores use a small square box to distinguish half notes from quarter notes.
 This is not implemented.

-### Tsurutara spacing

-Spacing is removed from between the notes and added afterwards.
-When the phrase is the last thing in a bar, the spacing is pushed to the next bar.

 ## Implementation notes

 Underlining of notes is implemented as a different stencil for the note stem.